Suebi: The Gaulish campaigns of Julius Caesar

 In 58 BC Julius Caesar (100 BC – 15 March 44 BC) confronted a large army from beyond the Rhine led by a king named Ariovistus.
 He had a Suebian wife and may have been Suebian himself.
 The population which he ruled had already been settled for some years in Gaul, having arrived at the invitation of a local tribe, the Sequani, who lived between the Saône and the Jura Mountains which now form the border between France and Switzerland.
-Ariovistus had helped fight against another local tribe, the Aedui, who lived west of the Saône.
-Ariovistus had already been recognized as a king by the Roman senate.
+Ariovistus had helped fight against another local tribe, the Aedui, who lived west of the Saône and he had already been recognized as a king by the Roman senate.
 Caesar on the other hand entered into the conflict to defend the Aedui.
 As part of his justification for intervention into Gaul Caesar was the first author to make a distinction between peoples from west of the Rhine in Gaul, and the Germani (or Germanic peoples) from east of the Rhine, who he argued to be a potential source of continuing invasions that would affect Italy.

 When Caesar arrived in the area, ambassadors from the Treviri, Gauls who lived further north near the Moselle, arrived to report that 100 pagi of Suebi had been led to the Rhine by two brothers, Nasuas and Cimberius.
 Caesar needed to move quickly in order to stop them joining forces.
 Other Suebi appear among the peoples Caesar listed in the battle line-up of Ariovistus himself: "Harudes, Marcomanni, Tribocci, Vangiones, Nemetes, Sedusii, and Suevi".
 Caesar defeated Ariovistus in battle, forcing him to escape across the Rhine.
 When news of this spread, the fresh Suebian forces turned back in some panic, and the Ubii who lived on the east bank near modern Cologne took advantage of the situation to attack them.

-In 55 BC, having escalated his intervention into a conquest of all of Gaul for Rome, Caesar decided to first bridge the Rhine and attack the country of the Sugambri, and move south to the country of the Ubii in order to confront the Suebi in their own country east of the Rhine.
+In 55 BC, having escalated his intervention into a conquest of all of Gaul for Rome, Caesar decided to bridge the Rhine and attack the country of the Sugambri, and then moved south to the country of the Ubii in order to confront the Suebi in their own country east of them.
 The Suebi abandoned their towns closest to the Romans, retreated to the Silva Bacenis forest and assembled an army.
 After 18 days Caesar moved back across the bridge and broke it down, stating that he had achieved his objective.
 In 53 BC Caesar found that the Treviri had received auxiliary forces from the Suebi, and he built a new bridge and this time established a fort.
 Ubian spies gave him updates about the movements of the Suebi.

-Archaeological evidence implies the replacement of the older La Tène culture culture east of the Rhine, which had been similar to the cultures found in Gaul, began at about this time.
+Archaeological evidence implies the replacement of the older La Tène culture east of the Rhine, which had been similar to the Celtic-associated cultures found in Gaul, began at about this time.
 This is consistent with the reports of disruption in these areas given by Caesar and Strabo.
-This may have already begun before Caesar's arrival in the area.
+Disruption near the Rhine may have already begun before Caesar's arrival in the area.